Am I Done? Predicting Action Progress in Videos: Experiments

-\paragraph{Action progress on correctly localized actions.} In this first experiment we evaluate the ability of our method to predict action progress on correctly localized actions in both time and space.
+\paragraph{\textbf{Action progress on correctly localized actions}} In this first experiment we evaluate the ability of our method to predict action progress on correctly localized actions in both time and space.
 We take the ground truth tubes of actions on the test set and compare the MSE of three variants of our method: the full architecture trained with our Boundary Observant loss (\textit{ProgressNet}), the same model trained with L2 loss (\textit{ProgressNet L2}) and a reduced memoryless variant (\textit{ProgressNet Static}).

 The comparison of our full model against ProgressNet L2 is useful to understand the contribution of the Boundary Observant loss with respect to a simpler L2 loss.
 To underline the importance of using recurrent networks in action progress prediction, in the variant ProgressNet Static we substitute the two LSTMs with two fully connected layers that predict progress framewise.

-In addition, we provide two baselines: random prediction and a constant prediction of the progress expectation.
+In Tab.~\ref{tab:mse_dataset} we report the MSE results for a linear progress on both the J-HMDB and UCF-101 datasets.
+In addition to the variants of our models, we provide two baselines: random prediction and constant prediction.
 The random prediction provides us with a higher bound on the MSE values.
-The latter, with a prediction of $\widehat{p}=0.5$ for every frame, is a trivial solution that obtains good MSE results.
+For the constant prediction, we always predict the progress expectation $\widehat{p}=0.5$ for every frame, which is a trivial solution that obtains good MSE results.
 Both are clearly far from being informative for the task.